shiup/apic-code-example/swagger/oauth-custom/utility/README.md

 # What is this for

-This is created to provide a *pseudo backend* to **showcase** how the APIC OAuth customization work.
+This is created to provide an example *pseudo backend* to **showcase** how the APIC OAuth customization work.
+This is not design to be used for production system.
+This is provided as-is, on how the features are used.

 To use this,
 - create a product
 - publish the product to your catalog